chris-r-harwell/chris-r-harwell.github.io/_posts/2017-7-18-SimplePull.md

 cp my-file-to-turn-in ~/
 ```

-3. _fetch_ the updates for the origin and upstream remotes from github to your local clone.
+3. _fetch_ the updates for the origin and upstream remotes from GitHub to your local clone.
 ```
 git remote update
 ```